micropython/micropython/docs/rp2/tutorial/pio.rst

 * WAIT : pauses until a particular action happens

-* JMP : moves to some target locations in differnt parts of code.
+* JMP : moves to some target locations in differnt parts of code

+* SET : writes data at destination

 Apart from the PIO assembly instructions we have the following :-